Todin13/turbo-couscous/README.md

 # turbo-couscous
-A chat bot project made in java.
+An AI assistant (chat bot) project made in java.